PIH/openmrs-config-pihemr/README.md

 package and replace it within the "/configuration/pih/concepts" directory.
 Upon startup, the PIH EMR will scan that directory and compare all packages against their installed versions, and install/update as necessary.

-(Note that concepts installed via Metadata Deploy are still installed in the PIH Core module.
-We will likely move these over to the PIH Config when we switch from using MDD and MDS to Iniz to install concepts.)

 More details about Concept Management can be found in the [Concept Management](#concept-management) section below.